TBChess/TBChess/swisser/README.md

 ## License

-Swisser is based on CPPDubovSystem which is licensed under Apache 2.0 (see LICENSE file).
+Swisser is originally based on bbpPairings which is licensed under Apache 2.0 and is Copyright 2016-2022 Jeremy Bierema. (see Apache-2.0.txt file).

-The swisser program is instead licensed under the AGPLv3.
+The swisser program and all modifications in this repository are instead licensed under the AGPLv3.